alainstalder/vintage/README.md

 * [**How HyperCard got its Color Back**](https://orangejuiceliberationfront.com/how-hypercard-got-its-color-back/) <span style="color:lightgray">(uliwitness 2016)</span>

-By the way, I wrote these things during the 1.5 years I spent as a postdoc in physics at McGill University in Montréal, Canada, a place I personally never felt even remotely at home.
+By the way, I wrote and published these stacks during the 1.5 years I spent as a postdoc in physics at McGill University in Montréal, Canada, a place I personally never felt even remotely at home.